woodpjames/CS1632_Spring2021/exercises/0/README.md

 autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

-Please submit by Wednesday (5/13) 11:59 PM to count towards attendance.

 IMPORTANT: Please keep the github private!
 This applies to all future submissions.